-Particulars Impact on OCI before tax Impact on OCI before tax
+Impact on C CI Vefor Tax

-For the period ended For the period ended

-31 March 2023 31 March 2022
+Particulars For the period ended 31 March 2023 31 March 2022

 Increase by 5% 223.08 202.78

 Decrease by 5% (223.08) (202.78)

 Liquidity Risk

 Liquidity risk refers to the risk that the Company encounter difficulty in raising fund to meet its financial commitments.
 The objective of liquidity risk management is to maintain the liquidity and to ensure that funds are available for short operational needs and to fund Company's expansion projects.
 The Company has availed credit facility from the banks & financial institutions to meet its financial commitment in timely and cost effective manner.